Housing Matters

 EC schemes offer high‑quality, self‑contained accommodation with full tenancy rights.
 Each resident receives personalised care in accordance with their individual support plan.
 Staff are available on site at all times to respond to urgent or unplanned needs and to ensure a safe and supportive environment.
 This does not mean that all residents receive 24‑hour personal care; support is provided according to assessed needs.

-Care packages can be increased or reduced over time during review in response to changing needs.
+Care packages can be increased or reduced over time during a structured review in response to changing needs.
 This service enables people to retain autonomy over their daily lives while having access to reliable support within a safe and vibrant community.

 Care needs that may be supported in EC housing